 If you’re looking for an intense workout, try incline walking!
 When thinking of incline walking, most people think of walking up hills – and that is the easiest way to do it.
-You can get an incline walking workout by hiking or the incline setting on a treadmill, however.
-When you walk on an incline, you burn even more calories than walking on a flat surface.
+You can get an incline walking workout by hiking or the incline setting on a treadmill.
+When you walk on an incline, you burn as much as 50% more calories than walking on a flat surface.
 It’s also a great way to increase the intensity of your walks, and work different muscles in your legs without having to go to the gym or do specific exercises.

 Here’s how you can burn more calories, get a more intense walk and feel great with incline walking.

 What are the benefits of incline walking?

 Incline walking has several advantages over walking on a flat surface, including:

 Burn more calories

 When walking at an incline, you burn more calories.
 A 150 lb person burns an additional 48 calories per mile when walking uphill at 3.5 mph.
 (That’s 68kg, 30 calories/km and 5.6 kph for our metric users!).
 To lose weight, you’ll need to burn more calories than you take in.
 Incline walking can help you burn more calories in the same amount of walking time, which is great for busy walkers.
 Not everyone has an extra hour for weight loss walking, but increasing your calorie burn per minute walked can be a great alternative!

 Pump up the intensity

 Incline walking is a bit more difficult than walking across a flat surface, which increases your walking intensity as well as your heart rate.
 While the minimum recommended daily walking is usually 30 minutes walking per day, for maximum benefits the CDC recommends 300 minutes per week of moderate-intensity exercise or 150 minutes of vigorous exercise per week.
-That means that for basic walking, healthy people should try to walk an hour a day, 5 days per week.
+That means that for maximum benefits from basic walking, healthy people need to walk an hour a day, 5 days per week.
 By doing more vigorous exercise you can get the same benefits in a shorter amount of walking time.